cesanta/mongoose/UserManual.md

     listening_ports 8080,8043s
     ssl_certificate c:\mongoose\ssl_cert.pem

+When configuration file is processed, mongoose process command line arguments, if they are specified.
+Command line arguments therefore can override configuration file settings.
+Command line arguments must start with `-`.
+For example, if `mongoose.conf` has line `document_root /var/www`, and mongoose has been started as `mongoose -document_root /etc`, then `/etc` directory will be served as document root, because command line options take priority over configuration file.

+Mongoose can also be used to modify `.htpasswd` passwords file:
+    mongoose -A <htpasswd_file> <realm> <user> <passwd>

 Usage Examples
 --------------

-- How to share a Windows folder.
-Copy mongoose executable to a folder and double-click the executable.
+- How to share a Windows folder: copy mongoose executable to a folder and double-click the executable.
 The folder should be accessible via [http://localhost:8080](http://localhost:8080) in any browser.
+- How to start mongoose at UNIX startup time in daemon mode, serving directory `/var/www`: put this line in the system startup script, `nohup /path/to/mongoose -listening_ports 80 -document_root /var/www`

 Command Line Options
 --------------------